 Since only 1 RV volunteer pad exists in the park, most of our volunteers live in southeastern North Carolina.
-However, many 18th century re-enactors travel from distant locations to volunteer on special event days.
+However, many 18th century re-enactors travel from distant locations to volunteer for special events.
 The following tasks provide an idea of the major volunteer opportunities on-site.

 Visitor Center Assistant - Staffing the information desk and book sales area, maintaining the park library, answering the telephone and providing basic information to visitors.

 Maintenance Assistant - Landscaping, painting, carpentry and similar work.